marcosbermejo/nodejs-restful-api/README.md

 - **TypeScript Support:** The project is written in TypeScript, providing an additional layer of static typing to prevent common development errors.

+- **Mongoose for Data Access:** Data is managed and accessed using Mongoose, a popular ODM (Object-Document Mapping) library for MongoDB.
+This enables efficient and structured data operations within the application.

 - **Linting with ESLint and Airbnb Base:** ESLint has been configured following Airbnb's style rules to maintain clean and consistent code.

 - **Integration Testing with Jest and Supertest:** Integration tests have been created using Jest and Supertest to ensure the proper functioning of the API.